github/opensource.guide/features/pages/index.md

 ## Next Steps

 Just because we've made some changes into our project doesn't mean we should stop!
-Check out these other guides so we can contribute to other projects or get someone to help us out with our project:
+Check out these other guides so we can contribute to other projects or perfect the way we work on our projects:

 - [GitHub Flow] [1]
 - [Contributing to Open Source] [2]